presslyh/hello-world/README.md

 # hello-world
 This is my first project.
-I guess I'll make it about me.
-This is my first commit.
-My name is Pressly
+I will use it to learn how to use github.